Psychology Today Here to Help

 • Rest your wrist for at least 48 hours.

 • Ice your wrist to reduce pain and swelling.
-Do it for 20-30 minutes every 3-4 hours for 2-3 days, or until the pain is gone.
+Do it for 20-30 minutes every three to four hours for two to three days, or until the pain is gone.

 • Compress the wrist with a bandage.